 It is easily done with minimal instruction.
 We use sheep foot rot shears which seem perfectly designed for the task.

 Shearing is required once a year in early summer.
-We usually try to get ours sheared at the beginning of June, and hope for dry weather before, during and after!
+We usually try to get ours sheared at the end of May or the beginning of June, and hope for dry weather before, during and after!
 The fleeces can then be sorted and sent to the mill etc.

 There are various shearers around in the summer and it is best to book them early as they do get busy!